Kyriosity/convert-smth/readme+/dev_guidelines.md

 The library don't expose `Quantified` and `UValue` to users, who shall use *Measures* and *Instances*.

 ## Prohibit unit casting
 `Quantified` is sealed by means of its readonly *Unit*.
-Otherwise it were a big open door for bugs (e.g. accidental cast/assign of kilogram to tonne).
+Otherwise it were a big open door for bugs (e.g. accidental cast/assign of kilogram to ton).
 // KD, ToDo: tests

 ## Avoid any cross-measure ops